moonrailgun/mini-star/website/docs/tutorial/guide/reduceEntry.md

 ### Asynchronous component

-If you are using a UI framework such as `React`, you can use a dynamically loaded asynchronous component belt instead of the original direct introduction.
+If you are using a UI framework such as `React`, you can use a dynamically loaded asynchronous component to instead of the original direct introduction.
 - [@loadable/component](https://www.npmjs.com/package/@loadable/component)